noirb/SIGViewer/README.md

 It will:

 1. Detect any Visual Studio installations on your machine and prompt you to choose one
-2. Download recent versions of all of the above dependencies, excluding CMake and 7-Zip (which you should install yourself).
-If you're using a version of Visual Studio newer than 2012, you will also need to [download it yourself from here](http://ogre3d.org/forums/viewtopic.php?t=69274) since those builds aren't hosted in a location the script can automatically pull from.
+2. Download recent versions of all of the above dependencies, excluding [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [CMake](https://cmake.org/download/) and [7-Zip](http://www.7-zip.org/) (which you should install yourself before starting).
+If you're using a version of Visual Studio newer than 2012, you will also need to [download the Ogre SDK yourself from here](http://ogre3d.org/forums/viewtopic.php?t=69274), since those builds aren't hosted in a location the script can automatically pull from.
 3. Unzip them into your "SIGVerse Root" with the following structure:
     `SIGVerseRoot\*        -- SIGVerse projects (SIGViewer, etc.)`
     `SIGVerseRoot\external -- All other dependencies`